CrystalDiskMark: CrystalDiskInfo

 CrystalDiskInfo is an MIT-licensed S.M.A.R.T. utility for reading and monitoring disk drive status.
 Like CrystalDiskMark, this tool is designed with an emphasis around solid state devices, supporting NVMe connections in addition to the usual PATA and SATA.
 Other features include Intel RAID support, e-mail and sound warnings, and AAM/APM adjustment.

 AmorphousDiskMark

 It is a port of CrystalDiskMark for Mac OS X, published by Katsura Shareware, developed by Twitter user polydron.

 AmorphousMemoryMark

 It is a memory benchmarking programme for Mac OS X that uses CrystalDiskMark's user interface.

 Marketing

 Suisho Shizuku

-Suisho Shizuku (水晶雫), illustrated by Kirino Kasumu (桐野霞) of Hermit Penguin, produced by Bellche Tachibana (橘べるちぇ), and voiced by Hiromi Igarashi of Mausu Promotion., is Crystal Dew Worlds first mascot, introduced in CrystalDiskMark 3.0.2 in 2012-10-26 as separate release.
-The character's own web site was announced in 2014-01-10.
+Suisho Shizuku (水晶雫), illustrated by Kirino Kasumu (桐野霞) of Hermit Penguin, produced by Bellche Tachibana (橘べるちぇ), and voiced by Hiromi Igarashi of Mausu Promotion, is Crystal Dew Worlds first mascot, introduced in CrystalDiskMark 3.0.2 in 2012-10-26 as separate release.
+The character's own website was announced in 2014-01-10.
 The character's Twitter account was opened in December 2013 Japan time, but was only announced in 2014-08-28.
 As of CrystalDiskInfo 7, she is voiced in Japanese in the special version.

 Shikuku editions of other Crystal Dew World software include CrystalDiskInfo since 5.0.0 (2012-06-16).